MooersLab/pymolsnips/README.md

 The ESS package enables the editing and running of several statistical packages from inside of emacs.
 ESS stands for emacs speaks statistics.
-The supported pacakges include R, BUGS, JAGS, and STATA.
+The supported packages include R, BUGS, JAGS, and STATA.
 Note the absence of Stan and pymc3.
 There is a separate stan-mode, but stan can also be run inside of R via either the rstan or rstanarm packages.
 The bio3d R-package can be installed and used analyze data from structures loaded in PyMOL.

 This mode enables the editing of R-markdown documents.
-It should be possible to run PyMOL via reticulate from inside a R markdown document, has the file extension of 'Rmd'.
+It should be possible to run PyMOL via the reticulate from inside a R markdown document, has the file extension of 'Rmd'.
 There is a poly-R that also has to installed to turn on the recognition of R-markdown packages.

 </details>